block42-blockchain-company/chainlink-integration-tests/documentation/fantom-integration.md

 ```

 ## 4. Oracle consumer
-In your smart contract, now you can send a request to the deployed oracle contract (see example below)
+In your smart contract, now you can send a request to the deployed oracle contract (see example below).
 The example contract implements ChainlinkClient and Ownable.
-You can find the whole example [here](../contracts/OracleConsumer/APITestConsumer.sol)
+You can find the whole example [here](../contracts/OracleConsumer/APITestConsumer.sol).
 The oracle address has to be specified in the constructor when deploying the contract.

 ```solidity